 The City of Chicago’s official motto is “Urbs in Horto”- or “City in a Garden”.
-With Chicago’s largest park on beautiful Lake Michigan, Lincoln Park more than lives up to that phrase.
+Lincoln Park more than lives up to that phrase.

-Lincoln Park’s tree-lined streets, historic brick row houses, cultural institutions, and excellent schools make the neighborhood one of the most prestigious and sought after in the City.
-A great location one mile from The Loop, the neighborhood is readily accessible via the CTA Red, Brown, and Purple Lines, and by Lake Shore Drive and the Kennedy Expressway.
+Lincoln Park’s historic brick row houses, cultural institutions, and excellent schools make the neighborhood one of the most sought after in the City.
+In a great location one mile from The Loop, the neighborhood is readily accessible via the CTA Red, Brown, and Purple Lines, and by Lake Shore Drive and the Kennedy Expressway.

 The area has no shortage of nightlife, with many bars, clubs, and music venues.
 Blues fans will get their fill at classics like Kingston Mines and Blues Bar.
 Lincoln Hall hosts touring rock and indie bands.
 The Park West, a renovated 1920s theater, is a great place to catch touring comedy and music acts.
 The neighborhood also has a world-class theater scene, including the Steppenwolf, Victory Gardens Biograph, and Apollo Theaters.